evmos/docs/docs/protocol/modules/inflation.md

 The `x/inflation` module's `GenesisState` defines the state necessary for initializing the chain from a previously exported height.
-It contains the module parameters and the list of active incentives and their corresponding gas meters :
+It contains the module parameters, the current period, epoch identifier, epochs per period and the number of skipped epochs.
+:

 ```go